patroca39/medical-intelligence-api/README.md

 This project bridges the gap between raw document parsing and highly structured database ingestion, utilizing AI orchestration to handle missing fields, bad OCR, and narrative clinical texts.

+Architecture Note: Engine Selection & Cost Optimization

+While the target production environment for this pipeline utilizes OpenAI (GPT-4o) for its native structured output parsing, this live demonstration currently employs Google Gemini 2.5 Flash.
+This architectural decision was made deliberately to optimize API compute costs during the CI/CD, testing, and edge-case verification phases. >
+Because the application is built modularly with strict Pydantic schemas handling the data validation, the underlying LLM provider is entirely abstracted.
+Transitioning the system to OpenAI in a production environment requires swapping only a single block of inference code, leaving the core FastApi routing and PyMuPDF ingestion layers completely untouched.

 ## 🚀 Live Demo
 **[Insert Your Hugging Face Space URL Here]**